Raven Rock Mountain Complex - Site R Tour

 hydraulically closed in less than a minute.

-The tour ends with a quick stop at the Granite Cove dining facility located in the Alpha corridor.
+The tour ends with a quick stop at the Granite Cove dining facility located in Alpha corridor (1A55).

-Deli fresh sandwiches, hot food, rotisserie chicken, fruit, snacks,
+Deli sandwiches, hot food, rotisserie chicken, fruit, snacks,

 desserts, and beverages are available for purchase.